 Another factor that makes this confusing is that the NEC code is not universally applied.
 It must be adopted by the governing authority within each state.
-As of the end of 2011 fifteen states are using the 2012 version, twenty-five states are using the 2008 version and two states use the 2005 version.
+By the end of 2011 fifteen states were using the 2012 version, twenty-five states were using the 2008 version and two states were still using the 2005 version.
 This means that the Authority Having Jurisdiction (AHJ) determines what labeling must be done to meet code.

 Exception: The field marking requirements of 110.24(A) and 110.24 (B) shall not be required in industrial installations where conditions of maintenance and supervision ensure only qualified persons service this equipment.

 This exception is included because qualified persons know that the maximum available fault current must never exceed the SCCR of the equipment.
 As a part of their normal work practices they have the necessary test equipment, will check this when changes are made, and will keep labeling up-to-date.

 In addition to having the maximum available fault current and the date this was determined, the NEC code requires that the labels be able to withstand the environment where they are located.
 This is a good reason to always use labels made with a DuraLabel printer.
 DuraLabel labels are extra durable and are the brand that has over 50 types of supplies available.
 This means you can always get the right supply for the job.

 Labels Warning About Deteriorating Agents